aws-samples/aws-marketplace-metered-container-product/README.md

 ./build.sh --cleanup
 ```

-After the uninstall scripts ends, verify in the [CloudFormation console](https://console.aws.amazon.com/cloudformation) that the Stack containing the name you chose in Step 3 as your product name is deleted successfully.
+After the uninstall scripts ends, verify in the AWS [CloudFormation console](https://console.aws.amazon.com/cloudformation) that the Stack containing the name you chose in Step 3 as your product name is deleted successfully.
 If you didn’t change the product name, the Stack should contain the name **mcp**.
-Also in the [AWS Cloud9 console](https://us-east-1.console.aws.amazon.com/cloud9/home?region=us-east-1), select the Cloud9 instance and terminate it.
+Also in the [AWS Cloud9 Console](https://us-east-1.console.aws.amazon.com/cloud9/home?region=us-east-1), select the Cloud9 instance and delete it.

 ## Conclusion